Skip to main content

 target: dev

 This assumes that you have setup MOTHERDUCK_TOKEN as an environment variable.
-To know more about how to persist your authentication credentials, read Authenticating to MotherDuck using a service token.
+To know more about how to persist your authentication credentials, read Authenticating to MotherDuck using an access token.
+If you don't set the motherduck_token in your path, you will be prompted to authenticate to MotherDuck when running your dbt run command.

 auth_md